Asphalt Calculator — Tons, Yards & Cost

 How much does asphalt cost per square foot installed in 2026?

-In 2026, fully installed asphalt (including excavation, base course, paving, and compaction) typically runs $3.50–$7.00 per square foot for residential driveways and $2.50–$5.00 per square foot for commercial lots.
-Northeast and West Coast markets run 20–35% higher than Southeast and Midwest averages.
+Fully installed asphalt runs $3.50–$7.00/sq ft for residential driveways and $2.50–$5.00/sq ft for commercial lots in 2026.
+Northeast and West Coast markets are typically 20–35% higher than Southeast and Midwest.

 Can I use a concrete calculator for asphalt?